-The minimum contributions will be introduced in three stages.
+The minimum contributions have been introduced in 3 stages.

 As an employer, you have to make the ‘Employer minimum contribution’ shown below, and then the total contribution is reached by adding the employee’s contribution (deducted from their earnings) and tax relief from the government.